Glossary

 Although data ingestion is often used interchangeably with data integration, the two are not the same.
 Data ingestion imports the data in the new repository in its raw form.
 With data integration, the data is transformed as part of the process of moving it from the source system through an ETL (Extract, Transform, Load) process.
 In addition, in some architectures, integrating data means the data stays in the source systems but is accessible through a centralized application, like a search engine.

-The most significant benefit of data ingestion is that you can get it into a central repository quickly because no transformation processes are necessary when you move it from the source system.
-Once it’s in the repository, it can be cleaned, ensuring it’s consistent and correct.
-At this point it can also go through any transformation processes necessary as part of a broader data pipeline.
+The most significant benefit of data ingestion is speed: data reaches a central repository quickly because no transformation is required during the move.
+Once ingested, data can be cleaned for consistency and correctness, then go through transformation processes as part of a broader data pipeline.

-Centralizing data is also key for analytics systems that look at all the data and derive common themes and insights.
+Centralizing data is also essential for analytics systems that derive common themes and insights across the full dataset.

 Challenges with Data Ingestion